Statistics Notebook

 print(f"Cohen's d: {cohen_d:.3f}")

-Example: a new button colour increases click rate from 10.00% to 10.01%.
+Example: a new button color raises the click rate from 10.00% to 10.01%.
 With 1 million users, p < 0.001 — statistically significant.
 But is a 0.01% lift worth the engineering cost?
-That is a business decision, not a statistics question.
+That is a business question, not a statistics question.

-Always report both: p-value (is it real?) and effect size or absolute difference (does it matter?).
+Always report both: the p-value (is it real?) and the effect size or absolute difference (does it matter?).

 Common Statistical Mistakes

-Report median for income, transaction amounts, and response times.
-Use mean only when the distribution is symmetric.
+Report the median for income, transaction amounts, and response times.
+Use the mean only when the distribution is symmetric.

 2. Correlation ≠ Causation

-Two correlated variables may both be driven by a third factor.
-Always propose a causal mechanism before claiming one variable causes another.
+Two correlated variables may both be driven by a third one.
+Always propose a believable cause-and-effect path before you say one variable causes another.

 3. p-Hacking (Multiple Testing)

-Running 20 tests and reporting the one that gives p < 0.05 is not a valid finding — 1 in 20 tests will be significant by chance at α = 0.05.
-Apply a Bonferroni correction when running multiple comparisons:
+Running 20 tests and reporting the one with p < 0.05 is not a real finding.
+About 1 in 20 tests will be significant by luck at α = 0.05.
+Apply a Bonferroni correction when you run many comparisons:

 # Bonferroni correction: divide α by the number of tests